Get

 Balinese Cat Breed: Info, Pictures, Traits & Facts

-balinese cat sitting near the garden
+balinese cat in the basket

 Sleek, agile, and beautiful, the Balinese cat is as affectionate as they are regal.
 Once known only as the long-haired Siamese cat, they were first introduced in the 1950s.
 Since then, they have charmed their way into many cat lovers’ hearts for their adaptability, chattiness, and intelligence.